 The law in Texas is that your child can attend.
-School in the school district in which either you or your child’s other parent resides.
-Once you figure out what school your child will attend (and therefore where your child is going to live primarily), the next thing that you all need to figure out is how are the rights and duties associated with your child’s education going to be divided between you and the other parent.
+School in the school district in which either you or your child's other parent resides.
+Once you figure out what school your child will listen to (and therefore where your child is going to live primarily), the next thing that you all need to figure out is how are the rights and duties associated with your child's education going to be divided between you and the other parent.

-For instance, your child may have a primary care doctor, therapist, counselor or other trusted professional who is both familiar with your child and equipped to fulfill the role of the tiebreaker.
+For instance, your child may have a primary care doctor, therapist, counselor, or other trusted professional who is both familiar with your child and equipped to fulfill the role of the tiebreaker.
 This person could be in for huge responsibility, in that case, as far as choosing where your child will attend school.
-The primary care doctor would seem to be well suited to make decisions like this as well due to both you and the other parent trusting their judgment.
+The primary care doctor would seem to be well suited to make decisions like this due to both you and the other parent trusting their judgment.